 Will the library send staff to my home to pick up donations?

 Because of staffing constraints and the expense of renting a vehicle, donors are encouraged to bring materials to the library.
-In special circumstances, the library may arrange to pick up material at the donor’s home.
+In special circumstances, the Dean of the Library will make arrangements with the donor.

 Donations will be acknowledged with a formal letter from the University Librarian.
 The letter shall indicate the number of items donated, a brief description of the type of material and the subject matter.
 It will not include an itemized list of individual titles.
 It is the responsibility of the donor to keep a detailed record of donated items.

 At the request of the donor, a standard bookplate with the name of the donor or the person in whose honor the donation is made shall be placed in each book.
 Custom bookplates must be supplied by the donor.
 If the donor desires, the name of the donor or honoree shall be placed in the appropriate field of the catalog record.

 The Library.Donations email will distribute the inquiry to library staff and the Dean of the Library.